davejamesmiller/laravel-breadcrumbs-test/README.md

 composer update --prefer-source
 ```

-**Note:** You will need to delete the session cookie in your browser when moving backwards from 4.1 to 4.0 else `SessionHandler::read()` will throw an exception.
+You will need to delete the session cookie in your browser when moving backwards from 4.1 to 4.0 else `SessionHandler::read()` will throw an exception.

+Sometimes I find Composer gets stuck updating `symfony/debug` - not sure why, but `rm -rf vendor/` usually fixes it.

 ## Making changes to the test app